alexander-varljen/alexander-varljen.github.io/index.md

 exception handling, which can be found in all functions that take in input and perform calculations, also aided me in achieving the final of the four course outcomes.

-### Artifact Enhancement Two: Storing and Sorting Bids
+### Artifact Two Enhancement: Storing and Sorting Bids Program

 Link to Public Page with the source file ( [artifacttwo.zip](https://github.com/alexander-varljen/alexander-varljen.github.io/blob/main/artifacttwo.zip) )